j-hui/fidget.nvim/doc/fidget.md

     poll_rate = 0,                -- How and when to poll for progress messages
-    suppress_on_insert = false,   -- Suppress new messages while in insert mode ignore_done_already = false,  -- Ignore new tasks that are already complete notification_group =          -- How to get a progress message's notification group key function(msg) return msg.lsp_name end,
+    suppress_on_insert = false,   -- Suppress new messages while in insert mode ignore_done_already = false,  -- Ignore new tasks that are already complete ignore_empty_message = true,  -- Ignore new tasks that don't contain a message notification_group =          -- How to get a progress message's notification group key function(msg) return msg.lsp_name end,
     ignore = {},                  -- List of LSP servers to ignore